cnclabs/ICE/README.md

 ```

 ## 2. API Usage
 There are two stages in the ICE framework: graph construction and embedding learning.
-In the first stage, the API combines an entity-text and a text-text network to form an ICE network.
-In the second stage, the API learns the embeddings of both items an concepts based on the ICE network.
+In the first stage, the ICE combines an entity-text and a text-text network to form an ICE network.
+In the second stage, the ICE learns the embeddings of both items an concepts based on the ICE network.
 ### 2.1 Graph Construction
 - Run:
 ```